galaxyproject/galaxy-cloudman-playbook/README.md

 instance IP address under `image-builder` host group in the `cloud-builder` file.
 Finally, run the role with

-    ansible-playbook -i inventory/cloud-builder cloud.yml --tags "cloudman" --extra-vars vnc_password=<choose a password> --extra-vars cm_cleanup=yes
+    ansible-playbook -i inventory/cloud-builder cloud.yml --tags "cloudman" --extra-vars vnc_password=<choose a password> --extra-vars cm_cleanup=true

-On average, the build time takes about 30 minutes. *Note that after the playbook has run to completion, you will no longer be able to ssh into the instance!* If you still need to ssh, omit `--extra-vars cm_cleanup=yes` from the above command.
+On average, the build time takes about 30 minutes. *Note that after the playbook has run to completion, you will no longer be able to ssh into the instance!* If you still need to ssh, set `--extra-vars cm_cleanup=false` in the above command.
-Before creating the image, however, you must rerun the playbook with that flag set.
+Before creating the image, however, you must rerun the playbook with that flag set to `true`.

 ### Customizing
 A configuration file exposing adjustable options is available under